Namslay26/MyPersonalBlog/posts/aboutme.md

 ---
-title: "I like: Music"
+title: "I like: Me"
-subtitle: "Music that I listen to, and accepting why I've always felt insecure of it."
+subtitle: "Sometimes I like myself, sometime I dont.
+The constant battle in my head"
-date: 2023-06-15
+date: 2023-06-21
 tag: "I like"
 ---